What people are saying about “Double Threat: Canadian Jews, the Military, and WWII”

 Peter Mansbridge O.C.

-Ted Barris, author of The Great Escape: A Canadian Story
+Author of the Great Escape: A Canadian Story

 “Double Threat” fully vindicates against any naysayers who doubt or would impugn the accomplishments of that Great Generation of Canadian Jews.

 Major General Ed S. Fitch